hernehill/timeWarp/README.md

 ## Install
 TimeWarp can be installed in multiple ways.
 ### Drag and Drop
 For simple installation use the drag_drop_install.py file into maya's viewport.
-This will launch a GUI follow promps to install.
+This will launch a GUI follow the prompts to install.

 ### Manual Install
 1. Copy the folder "timeWarp" into your maya/scripts/ preferences directory.
 So your resulting path will be like: